-In the coming days, as I would tour Cyprus culture & heritage sites, I would encounter the living legacy of numerous other saints revered in the Orthodox Christian faith.
-I would witness the pride that most Cypriots take in a heritage that includes churches and monasteries that they believe were founded by apostles and gospel writers.
-I would come to see how the images of these figures offer people tangible access to hope, healing and inspiration they can touch.
+In the coming days, as I toured Cyprus culture & heritage sites and encountered the living legacy of numerous other saints revered in the Orthodox Christian faith.
+I witnessed the pride of Cypriots in a heritage that includes churches and monasteries they believe were founded by apostles and gospel writers.
+I came to see how the images of these figures offer people tangible access to hope, healing and inspiration they can touch.

 Cyprus Itinerary - Chrysorrogiatissa Monastery

-Arriving at Chrysorrogiatissa several days later, we were reminded that this was a place of reverence by a sign posted at the entrance stating “Visitors are kindly requested to respect the monastery and not to enter scantily dressed.”
-When founded by the hermit Ignatius in 1152, it was probably a safe bet that women in tank tops did not appear at his doorstep to tempt him, here in the pines at a lofty 2,723 feet above the sea.
+Arriving at Chrysorrogiatissa several days later, we were reminded this was a place of reverence.
+A sign posted at the entrance states: “Visitors are kindly requested to respect the monastery and not to enter scantily dressed.”
+When founded by the hermit Ignatius in 1152, it was probably a safe bet that women in tank tops did not appear at his doorstep to tempt him.

-I was drawn to a particular section of the iconostasis, which was draped in a heavy lace curtain, behind which lay brocade and under that, a slab of engraved silver with a small door.
-Hanging from the hooked handiwork were small silver plates, into each of which images were etched.
-Several showed a disembodied arm, others depicted a leg, and another illustrated a person on his back, seemingly in pain.
+I was drawn to a particular section of the iconostasis.
+It was draped in a heavy lace curtain and behind which lay brocade and under that, a slab of engraved silver with a small door.
+Small silver plates sketched with images hung from the hooked handiwork.
+Several showed a disembodied arm.
+Others depicted a leg.
+Yet another illustrated a person on his back, seemingly in pain.
 I later learned these bits of artistry represented specific prayers for relief from ongoing ailments.